25 Word Bio

 •The Center for Fiction (NYC): The only nonprofit literary organization in the U.S. solely dedicated to celebrating fiction.
 Connects readers and writers.

-•Room to Read, a global nonprofit that works to improve literacy and gender inequality.
+•Room to Read: A global nonprofit that works to improve literacy and gender inequality.

 •PEN (NYC): Unites writers and their allies to celebrate creative expression and defends the liberties that make it possible.